NemesisCFx/NemesisCFx.github.io/README.md

 ### Zombie Arcade
 A fast-paced, score-driven arcade game inspired by the 1984 classic _'Oh Mummy'_, focused on responsive and high-risk, high-reward gameplay.

-As a solo developer, I created gameplay systems that emphasises quick decision-making and precise player movement, with increasing difficulty and persistent threats from enemies.
+As a solo developer, I created gameplay systems that emphasise quick decision-making and precise player movement, with increasing difficulty and persistent threats from enemies.
 The game features two gameplay-changing game modes, scoring systems, and dedicated online Leaderboards designed to encourage replayability and competitive play.

 **Key Contributions:**